At South Wilton Veterinary Group, our Fairfield County vets perform soft tissue surgery, ocular surgery, spay & neuter procedures, and c-sections.

 Our South Wilton veterinarians provide a range of surgical procedures for cats and dogs, using sterile surgical techniques and stringent surgical protocols.

-Before surgery, your pet is examined by a veterinarian, and pre-anesthetic blood work and an ECG are performed.
+Before veterinary surgery, your pet is examined by a veterinarian, and pre-anesthetic blood work and an ECG are performed.

 During the procedure, a veterinary technician monitors heart rate, blood pressure, respiration rate, and blood oxygen levels until your pet is alert and recovered from anesthesia.